Medi-Help – A new non-profit association whose mission is to rescue and support teenage girls and young mothers at risk in Sub-Saharan Africa

 Support from the father in these circumstances is rare indeed, and the child will all too often grow up in abject poverty without the stability of a family environment.

-Women play a key role in many African societies and for the good of the continent these problems have to be addressed.
-Teenage girls must be empowered to finish basic school, and be given the opportunity to participate in higher education.
-Access to basic medicine and prevention of unsafe abortions must be improved.
+Women play a key role in many African societies and for the good of the continent, these problems have to be addressed.
+Teenage girls must be empowered to finish basic school and be given the opportunity to participate in higher education.
+Access to basic medicine and the prevention of unsafe abortions must be improved.
 Fathers must not be allowed to escape from their responsibilities.
 Only through a safe and stable environment for the children can the cycle of misery and poverty be broken.

 Medi-Help: Protecting young girls and mothers